IETF-TEAS-WG/teas-ns-dt/framework/draft-nsdt-teas-ns-framework-02.md

 multi-technology and multi-vendor environment.

-A TSC northbound interface (NBI) is needed for communicating details of a transport slice, as well as providing information to a slice requester/consumer about transport slice status and performance.
+A TSC northbound interface (NBI) is needed for communicating details of a transport slice (configuration, selected policies, operational state, etc.), as well as providing information to a slice requester/consumer about transport slice status and performance.
 The details for this NBI are not in scope for this document.